top of page

 Developer: Advanced Microcomputer Systems

-Befittingly, we start this list with the pioneer of the genre.
-Dragon’s Lair is the first game to use full-motion videos.
+We start this list with the pioneer of the genre.
+Dragon’s Lair is the first animated FMV game.
 Through an arcade machine, players assume the role of a knight named Dirk the Daring.
 The aim is rather simple—traverse 30 levels of a mysterious castle that is riddled with traps, to save Princess Daphne from Singe the Dragon.
 Cel animation was used for progress screens and comical death sequences, which were cohesively pieced together to make the game feel like a movie.

 2. Time Gal